 Capstone Project: Philosophy Paper Assignment

-The student will present a 12 to 15-page research paper which presents the student’s personal Philosophy of Music and Christian Worship.
+The student will present a 12- to 15-page research paper which presents the student’s personal Philosophy of Music and Christian Worship.
+The paper must include support from 15 scholarly references, including all course textbooks, external texts, journal articles, and the Bible.
+The paper must be written in current Turabian format.

-The student will examine two songs currently being used in weekly worship in his/her home church for inclusion or lack of lyrics that reflect eschatological hope.
+The student will examine two songs currently being used in weekly worship in his or her home church for inclusion or lack of lyrics that reflect eschatological hope.
 The student will analyze the meaning of the lyrics and identify key phrases of the future hope of resurrection with support from Scripture, or explain how the lyrics fall short of that objective.
 The student will write a brief 1-page summary of each song.